 Additional documentation may be required to be submitted with the completed Commencement Notice, and this should be completed online on the National BCMS (Building Control Management System).
-An online system (BCMS) for lodging commencement notices and 7-Day Notices, as well as complying with various new requirements, is available at www.localgov.ie.
+An online system (BCMS) for lodging commencement notices and 7 Day Notices and complying with the various new requirements is available at www.localgov.ie.

-The fees related to a 7-day notice are outlined in the table below.
+The fees related to a 7-day notice are outlined in Table 7.